 Wearing a custom mouthguard is an important step in preventing dental injury for you and your family.
 Downtown Nanaimo Dental Group is a provider of custom made sports mouthguards in Nanaimo.
 Contact us to book an appointment today!

 Dental fillings are the most common treatment in dentistry.
-Used to treat the most pervasive dental problem, the cavity, the dentalamalgam versus mercury-free composite fillings filling preserves the tooth from further damage while simultaneously restoring the shape and functionality of the natural tooth.
+Used to treat the most pervasive dental problem, the cavity, the dental filling preserves the tooth from further damage while simultaneously restoring the shape and functionality of the natural tooth.

 Amalgam, or “silver” fillings were the preferred material to fill a cavity for decades.
 However, in recent years, new technology in dentistry has created alternatives, and at the same time helped to highlight the disadvantages of using amalgam for dental fillings.